-House Bill 178, also known as the "Success Sequence Act," aims to promote a structured approach to personal development and family formation among young individuals in Tennessee.
-The bill defines the "success sequence" as a series of steps that includes obtaining a high school diploma, entering the workforce or pursuing further education, getting married, and then having children.
-Additionally, the bill mandates that educational institutions provide instruction and evidence regarding the positive outcomes associated with following this sequence, emphasizing the benefits of marriage and stable family structures for children.
+House Bill 178, also known as the "Success Sequence Act," aims to promote a structured approach to achieving personal and societal success through a defined sequence of life events.
+The bill introduces the concept of "success sequence," which outlines a recommended order for individuals to follow: obtaining a high school diploma or equivalent, entering the workforce or pursuing further education, getting married, and then having children.
+Additionally, the bill mandates that educational institutions provide instruction and evidence regarding the positive outcomes associated with following this sequence.

 Amended with SA0171 -- 03/27/2025: 49-6-1301, 49-6-1304(a), 49-6-1304